Jesper B. Monberg

 Jesper Bruun Monberg (born Jesper Bruun Jensen 14 October 1977) is a former speedway rider from Denmark.

 Career

 Jensen came to prominence in 1997 when he won the 1997 Speedway Under-21 World Championship.
 This was the same year that he joined Wolverhampton Wolves.
 He was also a team member of the Danish side that won the 1997 Team World Championship.

-He rode for Wolves for seven seasons, until he joined Ipswich Witches in 2004.
+Jensen rode for Wolves for seven seasons, until he joined Ipswich Witches in 2004.
 In 2005, he joined Peterborough Panthers and Oxford Cheetahs and won the 2005 Individual European Championship.
-During the 2006 Elite League speedway season Jensen was instrumental in helping Peterborough win the Elite League title.
+During the 2006 Elite League speedway season, Jensen was instrumental in helping Peterborough win the Elite League title.
 He averaged 8.76 as the team topped the regular season table and then won the play offs.